MIKE: “I like my apartment, but I don’t love it.” ESTER: “Have you ever loved an apartment?”

 An American male in Brooklyn walks down the street.
 He receives a phone call from his landlord; he does not pick up.
 Moments later, as he is listening to the voice message, he grimaces.
 His companion raises her eyebrows.
 He continues listening and grimacing, and then he hangs up.
 The rent checks were all rejected, he says, so I have to go deal with that.
 They all bounced, that’s crazy, she says.
 No, he says, rejected because my handwriting is illegible.
 Oh, she says.
 There is a beat.
 They keep walking.

 We have all lived in some places.
-Where have you lived, Laura Yan?
+These are the places I have lived.
+Where have you lived?